ryanklee/think-taink/docs/research_needs.md

 ## Needed Resources

-1. [ ] Academic papers or books on experimental design in AI and psychology
-   - Purpose: Refine our experiment design language and methodology

 2. [ ] Documentation from established AI research platforms
    - Examples: OpenAI's Gym, Google's DeepMind Lab, Facebook's ParlAI
    - Purpose: Gain insights into best practices for AI experimentation platforms